vooon/zoneomatic/README.md

 zoneomatic
 ==========

-DNS API server for self-hosted DynDNS.
+DNS API server for self-hosted DynDNS / ACME.

-I use CoreDNS to serve my zones, unfortunately it does not support nsupdate protocol, but can auto-reload modified zone file.
+I use CoreDNS to serve my zones, unfortunately it does not support nsupdate protocol.
+Hopefully is auto-reload modified zone file, so external service can update them.

-This project aiming to provide DDNS API similar to *no-ip.com*, so existing `ddns-scripts` can interact with it.
+This project aiming to provide DDNS API similar to *no-ip.com*, so existing [ddns-scripts][ddns] can interact with it.

+As a secondary feature it also provides API, which [acme-sh][acmesh] can use to issue TLS certificates using `dns-01` challenge.

+It also supports [LEGO HTTP-Request][legohttp] protocol for the same challenge.

+You can use OpenWRT package from my feed: [my-openwrt-feed][owrtpkg].

 Command line options